Jennifer Wofford

 Yoga and Movement:

 This is an important time to move your body in any way that brings you joy.
 Walking, dancing, running, yoga, or a slow chi gong practice, any of these that might bring you joy, will be of great benefit.
 We are physical beings and our bodies inherently will know what will feel healing for us.
 Can you notice what movement brings you more joy?
 Can you pause and choose to move in a way that would feel better to your physical body?
 Physical movement and yoga are helpful ways to get out of our worried thoughts, and into our embodied Beings.
-There are many online classes to support you in getting out of your worries and into your body to move in ways that feel better.
+There are many classes, both in person and online, to support you in getting out of your worries and into your body to move in ways that feel better.

 Internal Family Systems:

 IFS — Internal Family Systems — https://ifs-institute.com/ — is a method developed by Dick Schwartz.
 IFS helps us understand the different parts of us that are inside and drive our feelings and behaviors.
 Everyone of us has different parts inside; maybe a part that feels worried, maybe a part that feels avoidant, maybe a part that gets triggered easily.
 We also have, inside, a full, wise Self energy which we can connect to, and from Self, we can hear, understand, and soothe our own inner parts.
 In these highly stressful times, I feel the I.F.S. model is especially helpful.
-I practice IFS and have completed the Certified Level 1 in IFS.
-“Loving our parts, leading from Self” is the essence of the model.
+I practice IFS and have completed the Certified Level 2 in IFS.
+I highly recommend Dick Schwartz’s book No Bad Parts, as there are no bad parts inside of us, just parts needing support, needing our own attention to be understood and to unburden the sometimes rigid roles they’ve taken on inside of us.

 R.A.I.N. and Tara Brach: